12 Shifts for Learner-Centered Classrooms Master Class Program

 Real World Inquiry/Product/Service

-In the process of the project, students create relevant, professional work that serves purpose in the real world outside of school, with multiple opportunities for reflection and feedback.
+In the process of the learning experience, students create relevant, professional work that alignes to their interests and serves purpose in the real world outside of school, with multiple opportunities for reflection and feedback.

 Collaborative Work

-Students regularly collaborate throughout the learning experience to complete project work with group members, the community and for the clients/ audience they intend to serve.
-Innovative Facilitator creates opportunities and protocols to foster this collaboration.
+Students have regular opportunities to collaborate throughout learning experiences, working interdependently, allocating tasks, and developing artefacts of work with other group members according to their strengths, and/or the community and for the audience they intend to serve.
+Teacher/facilitator supports and guide teams with protocols, processes, and resources to foster this collaboration.

 Facilitated/Socratic Discussion

-Socratic discussions, forums, and scaffolded learning experiences allow students to progressively dive deeper and find success within the project.
-Teacher helps set up learning experiences but takes a ‘back seat’ role, facilitating project work from behind the scenes.
+Socratic discussions, forums, and scaffolded learning allow students to develop deeper understandings and build on knowledge, skills, and perspectives within the overall learning goals.
+Teacher/Facilitator helps set up these discussions but takes a ‘back seat’ role, facilitating these discussions and activities from behind the scenes.

 Student Questions

-Students drive their own learning experiences through deep inquiry, with the teacher establishing routines, protocols, forums and processes to extend and support it.
+Students have ownership over their own learning through their own questions, interests and wonderings.
+Teacher/facilitator develops routines, protocols, forums and processes to extend and support it.

 Relevant, Transdisciplinary

-Skills and content work together across different subjects to help fulfil the goals and big understandings of the project based learning experience.
-Facilitators/teachers working together in a cross-disciplinary team to support students.
+Skills and content work together across different areas of the curriculum to help fulfill the goals and big understandings of units and learning experiences.
+Teachers work together in a cross-disciplinary team to support students.

 Authentic, Public Audience